AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/reduce-update-cycle-time.md

 ---
 # Reduce Update Cycle Processing Time

-[!DNL MBI] syncs with your database throughout the day to replicate new data, ensuring that your dashboards always show the latest information.
+[!DNL Adobe Commerce Intelligence] syncs with your database throughout the day to replicate new data, ensuring that your dashboards always show the latest information.

 Many factors can add to an already lengthy update time.
 Certain replication methods, higher recheck frequencies, and the number of dashboards and charts are just a few contributors.
 This topics discusses some best practices to reduce your update times.